x

 Helping your child or infant with speech and development delay – the next steps

 In summary, if you are concerned about your child or toddler, and you can’t tell if it’s a speech delay vs autism, first learn typical milestones and warning signs.
-Visit the CDC website and MaryBarbera.com for helpful resources to compare what the child is doing.
+Start by taking my free 10 minute assessment.
+Next, visit the CDC website and MaryBarbera.com for helpful resources to compare what the child is doing.
 Then talk to your child’s pediatrician and their preschool teacher and get a screening done.
 Start early intervention as soon as possible.
-Finally learn about my unique, child-friendly, ABA approach.
+Finally learn about my unique, child-friendly, ABA approach

 You can learn even more by downloading my free guide: Is it Autism, ADHD, “Just” a Speech Delay, or Typical Toddler Tantrums?